gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 <!--more-->

-{{% bold-red %}}Warning: This is a work in progress, but I am letting out the early version since people are asking. {{% /bold-red %}}
+{{% bold-red %}}Warning: This is a work in progress, but I am letting out since people are asking. {{% /bold-red %}}

 {{% dimbox %}}
+**COVID-19 Update (January 3, 2020)**:
-It is unclear how many undergrad projects I can work with given the COVID-19 situation.
+It is unclear how many undergrad projects I can work with given the remote working situation.
+It turns out that working remotely is surprisingly challenging for supervising and mentoring students.

+There are REU (NSF Research Experiences for Undergraduates) opportunities, which require students to be U.S. citizens or permanent residents.
+If you contact me, please be clear if you qualify.

+My initial experience with working with undergraduates remotely has not been as successful as I would have liked.
+I am trying to think about how to improve the process, but I probably will not take on new (non-REU) students until I have a plan to make it work better.
 {{% /dimbox %}}

 Warning, this is a disorganized stream of thoughts...
 But the answer to your question is probably hidden in here.